nervosnetwork/docs.nervos.org/website/docs/concepts/glossary.md

 ---

 ### Wallet
-User-facing software used to interact with on-chain entities such as assets, smart contracts and dapps.
+User-facing software used to interact with on-chain entities such as assets, smart contracts and dApps.
 A wallet can include key management itself or delegate key management to external hardware for improved security.

 #### See Also
 - [Paper Wallet](#paper-wallet)